 14. Read a book on travel hacking

 Matt Kepnes (aka Nomadic Matt) has a very popular blog about affordable travel.
-In his book (also available for Kindle or as an Audiobook) he shows how to think out of the box and travel like locals without giving up luxury.
+In his book “How to travel the Worls on $50 a Day“, also available for Kindle or as an Audiobook, he shows how to think out of the box and travel like locals without giving up luxury.

 Dave Grossman is an expert on earning and spending miles and points to travel better.
 He has been quoted in the Wall Street Journal and Travel + Leisure, published on Bravo TV’s JetSet website, and has spoken on the Condé Nast Traveler podcast series.
-Dave’s book “MilesTalk: Live Your Wildest Travel Dreams Using Miles and Points” (also available for Kindle) has a rare 5-star rating on Amazon.
+Dave’s book “MilesTalk: Live Your Wildest Travel Dreams Using Miles and Points” is available in paper and Kindle formats.